IndoPref: A Multi-Domain Pairwise Preference Dataset for Indonesian: Results and Analysis

 \section{Results and Analysis}

-As shown in Table 1, Gemini 2.5 Pro achieves the highest average accuracy across all evaluated models, with a score of 74.34, followed closely by Gemini 2.5 Flash and R3 14B, demonstrating strong overall performance.
-Notably, Gemini 2.5 Flash performs competitively despite its smaller size.
-R3 14B stands out as the best-performing reward model for judging responses on $\datasetname$, even though it was not specifically trained for Indonesian, highlighting its strong generalization ability.
+As shown in Table 1, Gemini 2.5 Pro achieves the highest average accuracy across all evaluated models, with a score of 74.34, followed closely by mR3 14B, demonstrating strong overall performance.
+Among open-sourced models, mR3 14B stands out as the best-performing reward models on $\datasetname$.
+Furthermore, mR3's smallest model, mR3 4B, performs better than other model families, including Gemini 2.5 Flash.
+This indicates that smaller models with strong reasoning capabilities can serve as effective LLM-as-a-judge systems, highlighting the importance of architectural specialization over sheer scale.

+Figure~\ref{fig:model-scaling} also shows model performance across varying sizes.
+Within the same architecture family, such as R3, mR3, RM-R1, and the Gemma series, we observe consistent improvements as model size increases.
+This trend suggests that larger models are better equipped to evaluate responses accurately and align more closely with human preferences.

-\paragraph{Fine-Grained Performance.} Among all categories, Creative Writing and Open Question consistently yield the highest scores, with several models scoring above 80.
+\paragraph{Fine-Grained Performance.} Among all categories, Creative Writing, Open Question, and Analysis consistently yield the highest scores, with several models scoring above 80.
 This suggests that models are particularly well-tuned for open-ended text generation.
 In contrast, Translation appears to be the most challenging task.
 Most models score considerably lower in this category, pointing to limitations in cross-lingual transfer or a lack of high-quality multilingual training data.

-Tasks such as Math and Logic also show substantial variance.
-While models such as Gemini 2.5 Pro perform well, others like RM-R1 7B lag behind, highlighting ongoing challenges in numerical reasoning and structured problem-solving.
-Overall, the results in Table 1 show that while recent instruction-tuned models achieve strong general performance, Translation and formal reasoning remain key areas for improvement.
+On the other hand, tasks such as Math, Logic, and Coding exhibit noticeable performance variation across models.
+While systems like Gemini 2.5 Pro, R3, and mR3 perform reasonably well, others, such as including RM-R1 and Gemma, consistently lag behind, indicating persistent challenges in complex reasoning.
+Safety is another area where many models struggle.
+Overall, the results in Table~\ref{tab:mreward_llama_gemma_accuracy} indicate that although recent models achieve strong general performance, reasoning-oriented tasks and specialized domains such as Safety and Translation remain important targets for further improvement.